Compare quotes from our trusted insurance partners:

 Frequently asked questions

 Each professional and their business is different, with unique insurance needs.
-That said, here are two types of business insurance that are commonly purchased by professional service providers:
+The most common types of insurance taken by professional services providers are Professional Indemnity and Public Liability insurance:

-- Professional Indemnity insurance.
-Professional Indemnity insurance protects you against losses claimed by a third party due to alleged or actual negligence in your professional services or advice.
-Your Professional Indemnity insurance meet the associated compensation payable to a third party together with your defence costs (which can include legal costs, investigator costs and expert fees).
+- Professional Indemnity insurance protects you against losses claimed by a third party due to alleged or actual negligence in your professional services or advice.
+Subject to applicable limits, your Professional Indemnity insurance will meet the associated compensation payable to a third party together with your defence costs (which can include legal costs, investigator costs and expert fees).

-- Public Liability insurance.
-When you meet with your clients, at your office, at your client’s home or at the coffee shop, there is the potential for mishaps and accidents.
-Public Liability insurance is designed to provide protection for you and your business in the event a client, supplier or a member of the public is injured or sustains property damage as a result of your negligent business activities.
+- Public Liability insurance is designed to provide protection for you and your business in the event a client, supplier or a member of the public is injured or sustains property damage as a result of your negligent business activities.

 Cyber Liability insurance is a type of business insurance product which protects your business against both the legal costs and expenses (including compensation payments) related to cybercrime incidents.